whirm/tgs-pc/README.md

 	sudo apt-get install python-m2crypto python-qt4 pyqt4-dev-tools  python-netifaces python-configobj

-Also
+Also:

 	sudo apt-get install git

 if you don't have git.

 Create a tgs folder on your computer.
-Within it:
+Replace /path/to/tgs with wherever your tgs folder is, then:

+	cd /path/to/tgs
 	git clone --recursive git@github.com:whirm/tgs-core.git
 	git clone git@github.com:whirm/tgs-pc.git

-Python will need to know where tgs-core is.
-Replace /path/to/tgs with wherever your tgs folder is:
+Python will need to know where tgs-core is:

 	export PYTHONPATH=$PYTHONPATH:/path/to/tgs/tgs-core

 Next, build the UI.
-You'll need pyrcc4 and pyuic4 which come with PyQt (pyqt4-dev-tools).
-From within:
+You'll need pyrcc4 and pyuic4 which come with PyQt (pyqt4-dev-tools):

-	./build_resources.sh
+	cd /path/to/tgs/tgs-pc/tgs_pc; ./build_resources.sh

 This script needs to run whenever the UI is updated (ie when you git pull into tgs-pc).
+To start the app:

 	cd /path/to/tgs/tgs-pc; ./tgs

-to start the app.

 ## OS X Notes